Basketball Staff Contacts

 Whether you're a current high school player exploring options through our high school program or a graduate looking for a post-grad year, FCP provides the coaching, competition, and college placement support to help you reach programs like Shelton State Community College.

-Targeting Shelton State Community College?
+The Commitment Shelton State Community College Respects

-Research compiled by the FCP recruiting staff · Last updated March 2026
+Research compiled by the FCP recruiting staff · Last updated April 2026